-All this was interference in the real passion of Gonne’s life: her determination to free Ireland of the rule of England.
-If in these better and calmer days you begin to forget the monstrosities of the English rule in Ireland, the heartlessness of the farm evictions, the terrorizing done by the Black and Tans—the echoes of which were audible into the seventies and eighties, when I first spent time in Ireland and in the Irish community around Boston—prepare to have your temper and your memory sharpened.
+All this was interference in the real passion of Gonne’s life: her determination to free Ireland of English rule.
+If in these better and calmer days you begin to forget the monstrosities of the English rule in Ireland—the heartlessness of the farm evictions, the terrorizing done by the Black and Tans, the echoes of which were audible into the seventies and eighties, when I first spent time in Ireland and in the Irish community around Boston—prepare to have your temper and your memory sharpened.
 Gonne worked tirelessly, single-mindedly, for Ireland’s complete independence, at times ruthlessly—the failures of the Home Rule movement convinced her violence was not only permissible but necessary.

 Echoes of this—the debate about the use of violence--could be heard afterward for a long time as well, often with soul-hardening, tragic results.
 “Too long a sacrifice / Can make a stone of the heart,” Yeats wrote (his verses to Gonne weren’t all love poems).
 One can hear, as the years go on, an inevitable hard tone wearing into Gonne’s voice, and her children—Iseult Gonne, her daughter by Millevoye, and Sean MacBride, who later earned a Nobel for his human rights activism—referred to her as “La Grande Patriote” when she was astride her horse.
 There was still another side of her, revealed in Kim Bendheim’s later biography: she was a vociferous anti-semite, grumbling about Dreyfus’s release long after his innocence had been established.
 This was a hole that nationalists of the time, both French and Irish, had a way of falling into, and the Jews were the handiest available scapegoats for almost everything.
 Nationalism can so easily turn into racism.